Overy Marshes

 Salthouse2810162

-The light changed so quickly this morning.
-From very dark to this last photo when the sun came out and bathed Salthouse.
+The light changed so rapidly this morning.
+From dark to this last photo when the sun came out and bathed Salthouse.

 DesertWheatear2810166